mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion1/02_metawrap_assembly.md

 ### Asembly module overwiew

 The metaWRAP Assembly module enables users to assemble metagenomic reads using either metaSPAdes or MEGAHIT (default).
 During the process, short contigs (<1000 bp) are removed to improve assembly quality.
-Additionally, a assembly report is generated using QUAST, providing metrics for evaluating the results.
+Additionally, an assembly report is generated using QUAST, providing metrics for evaluating the results.

 ### Preparing the Manifest File